 Check out Historical Homes

-Dotting Hoyne and Thomas Streets are a wide array of historical homes.
+Dotting Hoyne and Thomas Streets are a wide array of historic homes.
 While they are not open to the public, except on special occasions, they are opportunities to get a glimpse into yesteryear.
-Note the varying architectural styles and the fascinating features, materials, and elements.
+Note the varying architectural styles and fascinating features, materials, and elements.